-- b) Secondary Facade - A minimum of 75% of the facade area, exclusive of openings, shall be brick, stone, cast stone, or stucco (authentic), wood siding/shingles/trim, fiber cement siding/shingles/trim, composite siding, or EIFS (upper stories only).
-A maximum of 25% of the facade area may be concrete block (split-faced/ fluted), manufactured stone veneer siding, or architectural metal panels. - Materials, other than masonry, shall be painted, stained, or have a factoryapplied finish.
+A minimum of 75% of the facade area, exclusive of openings, shall be brick, stone, cast stone, or stucco (authentic), wood siding/shingles/trim, fiber cement siding/shingles/trim, composite siding, or EIFS (upper stories only).
+A maximum of 25% of the facade area may be concrete block (split-faced/ fluted), manufactured stone veneer siding, or architectural metal panels.